chirag127/TubeSumTalk/.github/ISSUE_TEMPLATE/bug_report.md

+# Bug Report

+## 🎉 Project Context

+This bug report pertains to the **`VideoSumAI-AI-Powered-YouTube-Summarizer-Browser-Extension`** project.

 ---

-name: Bug Report
-about: Report an issue found in TubeSumTalk
-title: "[BUG] "
-labels: bug, triage
+## 🚀 Your Information

+*   **Browser & Version:**
+*   **Operating System:**

 ---

 ## 🐛 Bug Description

-Please provide a clear and concise description of the bug.
-What did you expect to happen, and what actually happened?
+Clearly and concisely describe the bug.
+What happened?
+What did you expect to happen?

-**Expected behavior:**

-**Actual behavior:**

 ---

-## 🔍 Steps to Reproduce
+## 📝 Steps to Reproduce

-Provide clear, numbered steps that allow maintainers to reproduce the bug consistently.
-If the bug is intermittent, describe the conditions under which it appears.

-1.
-2.
+Please provide detailed steps to reproduce the bug.
+The easier it is to reproduce, the faster we can fix it!

+1. Go to [specific URL or section]
+2. Perform action [e.g., Click button X]
-3.
+3. Observe [specific outcome]
-...
+4.  ...

 ---

-## 🖥️ Environment Details

-To help diagnose the issue, please specify the environment where the bug occurred.
-Reference the Project Operating System standards ([TubeSumTalk Overview](https://github.com/chirag127/TubeSumTalk-YouTube-Video-Summarizer-Browser-Extension)).

-*   **Extension Version (if known):**
-*   **Browser:** (e.g., Chrome 120, Firefox 118)
-*   **Browser Version:**
-*   **YouTube Page Context:** (e.g., Standard Watch Page, Channel Page, Shorts Player)
-*   **API Key Status (if relevant):** (e.g., Valid Gemini API Key Used: Yes/No)
+## 📸 Screenshots/Recordings (Optional but Recommended)

+If applicable, add screenshots or a screen recording to help explain your problem.
+You can paste images directly into the comment box.

 ---

-## 📸 Screenshots / Logs

-If applicable, add screenshots to help explain your problem.
-If you have relevant console logs, paste them below.

-text
-[Paste Console Logs Here]
+## 💡 Additional Context (Optional)

+Any other context about the problem.
+For example, specific YouTube videos where the bug occurs, performance issues, or relevant browser console logs.

+javascript
+// Paste any relevant console logs here

 ---

-## 🧠 Agent Directive Alignment Check

-As per the **Apex Architecture Mandate**, we adhere to **SOLID** principles and minimize state mutation.
-Does this bug appear related to unexpected state management or race conditions in asynchronous calls (Gemini/TTS)?

-[ ] Yes, seems like a race condition or state sync issue.
-[ ] No, seems like a straightforward logic or rendering failure.
+### **AI Agent Directives Reminder**

+*   **Tech Stack:** JavaScript, Browser Extension APIs, Google Gemini API (via backend/service worker).
+*   **Architecture:** Browser Extension (Content Scripts, Background Scripts, Popup UI).
+*   **Verification:** All reported bugs should be reproducible in a controlled environment before proceeding to code changes.
+Refer to `AGENTS.md` for specific testing protocols.
+*   **Primary Goal:** Enhance YouTube video consumption via AI-powered summarization and Q&A.

 ---

-**Thank you for reporting this issue and helping us maintain Zero-Defect velocity!**
+Thank you for helping us improve VideoSumAI!